nadrane/blog/content/_posts/2018-09-16-hexo-vs-gatsbyjs-comparing-nodejs-static-site-generators/hexo-vs-gatsbyjs-comparing-nodejs-static-site-generators.md

 2. When you visit a page, once it has finished loading, Gatsby will begin loading every page you can reach from the page you're on.
 This technique is known as prefetching and makes subsequent page loads fast.

 3. Gatsby does per route code/data splitting.
-This means that when you go to a page, Gatsby ensures that only the data and javascript needed to render that page is passed over the network.
+This means that when you go to a page, Gatsby ensures that only the data and JavaScript needed to render that page is passed over the network.

 4. Gatsby uses [service workers](https://developers.google.com/web/fundamentals/primers/service-workers/) via [gatsby-plugin-offline](https://www.gatsbyjs.org/packages/gatsby-plugin-offline/) to cache all the pages you download.
 This allows subsequent requests for those pages to hit the cache instead of the network.
 It also allow for users to browse your page offline later.